-In 2001 the charming and charmed life of a pearling lugger inspired me to write Redbill: From Pearls to Peace.
-It took me into a whole new world of maritime history and the extraordinary people linked to that strange vessel.
+The charmed life of a pearling lugger inspired her to write Redbill: From Pearls to Peace, which opened up a whole new world of maritime history and the extraordinary people linked to that strange vessel.
 Redbill won the Western Australian Premier's Book Award for Non-Fiction in 2004.

-In 2005, intrigued by the untold stories behind the published works of Alan Villiers, once a world-famous maritime writer, I wrote a biography based upon his diaries.
-It helped me discover the amazing lives of Redbill's dinosaur cousins, the gigantic four-masted steel windjammers of the early twentieth century, and won the Mountbatten Maritime Award in 2009.
+Intrigued by the secrets behind the published works of maritime author and photographer Alan Villiers, she wrote a biography based upon his diaries, Alan Villiers: Voyager of the Winds.
+The book explores the lives of the great four-masted steel windjammers of the early twentieth century, and won the Mountbatten Maritime Award in 2009.

 In August 2014 her first novel, The Turning Tide, was published by Allen & Unwin under the name C. M. Lance.
 It was based on WWII commando training at rugged, beautiful Wilsons Prom in South Gippsland, guerillas in 1942 Timor, and life in post-war Japan.
 She independently publishes fiction through Seabooks Press, and builds websites via Lancewood.
 (Image courtesy of Gill Clarke.
 Wilsons Prom in the distance.)